 Autosomal Dominant Polycystic Kidney Disease

-Studies of autosomal dominant polycystic kidney disease by Dr. Harris' research team are focused on genetic analyses of human disease populations and animal models:
+Studies of ADPKD by our research team focus on genetic analyses of human disease populations and animal models: